lord-zo/misc/help/shell_lessons.md

-# Useful lessons fom teminal sessions
+# Lessons from terminal sessions

 ## Command substitution can be better-suited than pipes